Jack Suwinski Player Props: Pirates vs. White Sox

-Jack Suwinski -- 0-for-2 in his last game -- will be in action for the Pittsburgh Pirates versus the Chicago White Sox, with Lucas Giolito on the hill, on April 7 at 4:12 PM ET.
+After going 0-for-5 in his last game, Jack Suwinski and the Pittsburgh Pirates take on the Chicago White Sox (who will start Michael Kopech) at 1:35 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-2) against the Red Sox.
+He is looking to get back on track after a four-strikeout performance in his most recent game against the White Sox.

 Jack Suwinski Game Info & Props vs. the White Sox